wanyi-Wang/pizza-party/README.md

 ## Technologies Used
 Microsoft MakeCode Arcade - version 1.6

-JavaScript - used within MakeCode environment

-HTML5 - for embedding the game on a webpage

 ## Features
 Multiplayer Mode: Two players can play simultaneously, competing against each other.